 Yet Orbán has pledged more of the same.
 Foreign investors fear that he will impose more levies on power companies and press ahead with a plan to transfer part of the banking sector into Hungarian ownership.

-The European Commission also expressed concerns about the independence of Hungary’s judiciary.
-Constitutional reforms enacted in 2011 limited the supreme court’s powers and annulled all its previous rulings.
+The European Commission also expressed concerns about the independence of Hungary’s judiciary. al reforms enacted in 2011 limited the supreme court’s powers and annulled all its previous rulings.

 Later that year, American rating agencies downgraded Hungarian sovereign bonds to junk status citing the country’s “increasingly erratic” and “unorthodox” economic policies as well as concerns over the independence of its central bank.
 Central bank board members are now appointed by Orbán personally.
 He put his former finance minister, György Matolcsy, who designed Hungary’s nationalist economic program, at its helm last year.